-- Students without study delay in the first semester scoring a Grade Point Average (GPA) of 7.50 or better for the courses of the first MSc semester will be invited to register for the TU Delft Honours programme for outstanding Master's students. - 2.
+- 1. Students without study delay in the first semester scoring a Grade Point Average (GPA) of 7.50 or better for the courses of the first MSc semester will be invited to register for the TU Delft Honours programme2 for outstanding Master's students. - 2.
 Based on a GPA of 7.50 or better for the courses of the first MSc semester and the students' proposed programme and motivation, students can be admitted to the Honours programme by the Director of Studies or the faculty Honours coordinator. - 3.
 The Honours programme will comprise at least 20 credits: - a.
 5 credits must be completed in the TU Delft-wide component of the Honours programme, - - b.
-The remaining credits may be completed in the faculty or individual component of the Honours programme, the composition of which (including its content and options) is described in the separate "appendix programme specifics of the master's degree programme Applied Physics, Chemical Engineering, Life Science and Technology, Nanobiology, Quantum Information Science and Technology or Science Education and Communication." - 4.
+The remaining credits may be completed in the faculty or individual component of the Honours programme, the composition of which (including its content and options) is described in the separate "appendix programme specifics of the Master's degree programme Applied Physics, Chemical Engineering, Life Science and Technology, Nanobiology, Quantum Information Science and Technology or Science Education and Communication." - 4.
 Any student selected and willing to participate in the Honours programme must submit for approval their options and justification to the faculty Honours coordinator, or for the individual component to the Director of Studies. - 5.
-The Board of Examiners is responsible for assessing whether all the requirements of the Honours programme have been met. - 6.
-A student who has successfully completed the Honours Programme, as laid down in art.
-29 of the Rules and Guidelines of the Board of Examiners, will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.
+The Board of Examiners is responsible for assessing whether all the requirements of the Honours programme have been met.